bradleyjay/docker_whale_race/readme.md

 `./startup_script.sh `

-6. [if not using API] Generate our up-to-date docker-compose.yaml: uncommment test function at end of yaml_reader.py `python3 yaml_reader.py`
+6. [if not using API] Generate our up-to-date docker-compose.yaml: uncomment test function at end of yaml_reader.py `python3 yaml_reader.py`

 Success!
 The containers are running.
 Relevant commands: